prettydiff/share-file-systems/documentation/commands.md

    - An argument that begins with 'ip:' forces use of the specified IP address.
 Any string passed as an address will be attempted as a service hostname, but will error if not a locally available IP address.
 1. `share service insecure`
    - The 'insecure' argument forces the service to use insecure protocols: HTTP and WS, as opposed secure alternatives: HTTPS and WSS.
 Insecure mode is available for local testing but will not allow communication to remote agents.
+1. `share service firewall`
+   - The firewall argument updates the firewall settings specific to this application.
+Currently the firewall utility only supports Windows Defender Firewall.

 ## test
 Builds the application and then runs all the test commands